 Suddenly, places that battled overtourism are faced with no visitors.
-Italy, Spain and France, some of the most popular destinations in Europe, are dealing with highest numbers of infections and deaths on the continent.
+Italy, Spain and France, some of the most popular destinations in Europe, are dealing with the highest numbers of infections and deaths on the continent.
 With summer around the corner, the future of tourism is looking bleak.
-Just like that, everything travel and tourism related has been brought to its knees.
+Just like that, everything travel and tourism-related has been brought to its knees.

 The future of travel

 As it stands, the future of travel is uncertain.
 It will rebound, but when exactly that will happen is not clear.
 Many governments are offering subsidies and trying to keep their economies afloat.
 However, the reality is that not all businesses will survive.
 Especially those in travel and tourism.

 When we’ll be able to freely travel again it depends on several things.
 A vaccine would be a huge factor in how confident we feel about traveling.
 Lifting travel restrictions will vary by country.
 That will play into people’s ability to leave their own country and being able to visit another.
 All of that will take a few months.
 It could be six months, 10 or over a year.